 - Essentials oils to scent, optional (I use 20 drops lavender, 20 drops lemongrass and 5 drops tea tree oil)

 - To use, scoop out about 1/4 teaspoon and use your fingers to rub into your armpits.
-It works especially well right after a shower.
+It works especially well right after a warm shower.